 Packs to Russia must go to a Business address.

-Unfortunately, Sailtrain will not accept responsibility for Packs sent to Marinas, or C/o addresses.
-If the pack goes missing after it has been signed for, the student will be liable for the cost of the replacement pack.
+Sailtrain will not accept responsibility for Packs sent to Marinas, or C/O addresses.
+If the pack goes missing after it has been signed for, replacement packs will only be provided at the students expense.

 Details of any special delivery requirements should be provided in the notes section of your Booking form.